 Plants are supplied with food by decomposition mineral particles and organic matter.
 The soil contains a wide range of nutrient ingredients that need your garden, (macroelements and microelements, ie. trace elements).
 Depending on the type of plants you grow, you may need to increase the level of nitrogen, phosphorus, potassium, and magnesium- nutrients that plants use in the largest quantities.

 The space where you will place shredded material can be of great importance.
-Container for compost with earthworms (which you can use for the recycling of kitchen waste) it is best to place in a sheltered box near the kitchen door.
+A container for compost with earthworms (which you can use for the recycling of kitchen waste) is best to place in a sheltered box near the kitchen door.

 Many people tend to gather every leaf as soon as it hits the ground.
 A better option is to leave it there to moisturize.
-After few weeks piles won’t be bulky or spacy and you can gather it quick.
-I would advise you to keep the leaves off from the patios and trails because it tends to color it.
+After a few weeks, piles won’t be bulky or spacy and you can gather them quickly.
+I would advise you to keep the leaves off from the patios and trails because it tends to color them.
 Gathering leaves from the lawn can be done with the lawnmower.
-Parts that are left behind leave, they will decay and make lawn healthier.
+Parts that are left behind leave, they will decay and make the lawn healthier.